eyp-developers/statistics/docs/introduction/what-is-it.rst

 -------------

 * A stable internet connection for the board and each person who will be submitting statistics at your GA venue
-* Motivation to implement GA Statistics fully — this is not something you can do half-baked.
+* Motivation of the whole team to implement GA Statistics fully